Can brain scans or imaging tests help with the bipolar diagnosis?

 While doctors don’t rely on brain scans or imaging tests for making a bipolar diagnosis, some high tech neuroimaging tests may help doctors make specific neurologic diagnoses that can account for psychiatric symptoms.
 An MRI or CT scan is therefore sometimes ordered in patients who have had a sudden change in thinking, mood, or behavior to assure that a neurological disease is not the underlying cause.

-According to the National Institute of Mental Health, preliminary studies are underway to examine whether electroencephalograms (EEGs) and magnetic resonance imaging (MRI) studies of the brain can reveal differences between bipolar disorder and related behavioral syndromes.
-But bipolar disorder remains a clinical diagnosis, and no imaging study or other lab test has yet been established to aid either its diagnosis or treatment.
+According to the National Institute of Mental Health, studies are underway to examine whether electroencephalograms (EEGs) and magnetic resonance imaging (MRI) studies of the brain can reveal differences between bipolar disorder and related behavioral syndromes.
+But bipolar disorder remains a clinical diagnosis, and no imaging study or other lab test has yet been established to confirm its diagnosis or guide its treatment.

 What can I do if I think a loved one has bipolar disorder?